bmaximenko/ebay-sdk-php/README.md

 # eBay SDK for PHP

-This is a fork of [benmorel/ebay-sdk-php](https://github.com/benmorel/ebay-sdk-php) by [@benmorel](https://github.com/benmorel), with support for PHP 8.2.
+This is a fork of [benmorel/ebay-sdk-php](https://github.com/benmorel/ebay-sdk-php) by [@benmorel](https://github.com/benmorel) which I maintain to have no deprecation warnings in my project.

 The original project has been officially abandoned in February 2020.